Resources For Faculty & Staff

 Creating Accessible Documents from Scanned Images That Will Be Uploaded to Canvas

-• If you need assistance creating accessible documents from scanned images, contact the Accessible Resources Center (ARC) office.
+• If you need assistance creating accessible documents from scanned images, contact the Accessibility Resource Center (ARC) office.
 Staff are there to assist faculty in creating accessible materials that will be posted to Canvas.

 Maintain Confidentiality

-The staff at the Student Disability Resource Center are available for consultation and to serve as a resource to faculty.
-If you have questions about specific accommodations or more general questions, please do not hesitate to contact the SDRC.
+The staff at the Campus Disability Resource Center are available for consultation and to serve as a resource to faculty.
+If you have questions about specific accommodations or more general questions, please do not hesitate to contact the CDRC.

 Resources Specifically for Staff